ekalosak/moshi/DESIGN.md

     - beginner 12 week course
     - basic vocabulary and grammar modules

+# Etc. features
+- Embed conversations for knowledgebase search.
+    - Allows assistant to call back to previous conversations.
+- Translate conversation to user's native language when finished.

 # Privacy
 """
 The only user data I collect is your conversation transcripts.
 Voice recordings are deleted at the end of each session.